 If we're lucky, a scar is all that remains of an old wound.
 It serves as a reminder of our past, which can be a trigger for old memories.
 There is one scar I have that I have carried for close to fifteen years.
 There are some residual effects of that one, which I hope will continue to fade as months turn into years.

 All my life, for as long as I can remember, I have loved dogs.
 As a child, I adored our little Border Collies.
 Then we had one of the greatest dogs ever, Barney, a Chesapeake Bay Retriever/Lab mix.
 I bred Labrador Retrievers for a few years when my own children were small.
 Sitting in the middle of a litter of chubby Lab puppies is a joyful experience.
-The Boston Terrier we adopted when he was just six weeks old is almost four years old.
+In 2017, my husband and I adopted to big puppies from a shelter.
 Dogs have always been a part of my life.

 A switch flipped in me the day a dog bit me.
 My friend and I were taking our long Saturday walk through the alfalfa fields south of the golf course.
 As we were passing by a log cabin, the owner's farm dogs silently ran out toward the road, watching as we walked along their property.
 I didn't give them a second thought.